 Sight word practice is a building block of learning to read.
 Sight words help to promote reading comprehension and fluency, and allow our young readers to feel like they are reading.
 As students learn to read and recognize sight words they start to see them everywhere!
 And when this happens their confidence as readers sky rockets!

-The majority of sight words do not follow normal phonetic patterns, but we can help teach our students to remember the *tricky* part of the word.
+Some sight words do not follow normal phonetic patterns, but we can help teach our students to remember the *tricky* part of the word.
 We usually introduce the word in isolation, decode the parts that we can, and remind ourselves the part that we need to remember.
 As the year goes on, we add more and more sight words to our sight word bank and begin to build up our reading skills.
 This helps to equip our students with the necessary skills to learn to read.
 As students add more and more sight words to their memory, they are able to focus their efforts on comprehending the text they are reading.

 Sight Word Practice With Sentences